Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 ### How to Raise an Issue

-Use the GitHub "Raise Issue" UI, [linked here](https://github.com/Ma-Lab-Berkeley/ldrdd-book/issues).
-The set of all issues is found [here](https://github.com/Ma-Lab-Berkeley/ldrdd-book/issues).
+Use the GitHub "Raise Issue" UI, [linked here](https://github.com/Ma-Lab-Berkeley/deep-representation-learning-book/issues).
 Please give us as much detail as possible when making your issue.
 - If you are raising an issue about any of the code, please let us know your system details: OS, Python version, `uv` version, the configuration of any GPUs/TPUs you are using, etc.
 - If you are raising an issue about the content, please be as descriptive as possible.
 If you believe that something is wrong, please give a concrete reason why (e.g. a counterexample).